wireless-broadband-alliance/wba-openroaming-portal/README.md

 - `SAML_SP_ENTITY_ID`: This is the entity ID (URI) of the SP.
 - `SAML_SP_ACS_URL`: This is the URL of the SP's Assertion Consumer Service (ACS), which processes SAML assertions from the IdP.
+- `SAML_IDENTIFIER_ATTRIBUTE`: Defines which SAML attribute is used as the unique user identifier when matching users in the system.
+Allowed values: sAMAccountName, email, uid, username.
+Only one value must be selected.

 **Important**:
 If you want to use this provider authentication on the project,